-What makes a good leader?
+What makes a good leader remarkable?
 Phew ... that's the million dollar question!

-If you want to skip straight to the list of articles click here.
+If you've been here before, click here to skip straight to the articles.
 Otherwise keep reading ...

 Have you ever wondered, why it is, that we go the extra mile, and would walk over hot coals, for one guy, and yet, the guy in the next office can barely raise a yawn out of us?

-My fascination with high performance leadership has made it very clear that there is not ONE or even TWO things that these leaders do that set them apart.
+This is what my deep research into high performance leadership and having worked as a leader in a high performance team tells me ... there is not ONE or even TWO things that these leaders do that set them apart.

 There are many different qualities, characteristics and traits that go into creating that 'x' factor which makes a good leader become outstanding.